 Want to learn how to look more confident?
-Then this article is for you.
+Then this article might be what you’re looking for.

 Confidence can be elusive for some and a natural character trait for others.